luiozzi/steroids-plugins/FacebookConnect/README.md

 You also need to make sure that your `config.ios.xml` file has the correct tag defined:

 `<plugin name="FacebookConnect" value="FacebookConnect" />`

+Finally, to connect to your Facebook app, you need to build a custom Scanner app with the correct Facebook URL protocol defined.

 See the [Using the integrated Facebook Connect plugin guide](http://guides.appgyver.com/steroids/guides/phonegap_on_steroids/facebook-connect-plugin) for more information.